oak-security/resources/README.md

 [Introduction into Smart Contract Audits Podcast Episode](https://theaccountantquits.com/podcast/episode-3-stefan-beyer-on-smart-contract-audits/).
 An episode of "The Accountant Quits" podcast, in which one of of our managing partners explains smart contract audits in non-technical language.

 [Smart Contract Security - Best Practice Guidelines](https://github.com/oak-security/resources/blob/main/docs/Smart%20Contract%20Security.pdf).
 A short presentation on general guidelines for writing secure smart contracts.

+[Terra Sapcecamp Talk - Security Best Practices](https://www.youtube.com/watch?v=a9ScoOIXxXc).
+Recording on a talk at the August 2021 Terra Spacecamp on CosmWasm security.